beaubus/single-file-upload-for-vue/README.md

 ### Backend

-On the server side you shoud handle POST and DELETE requests.
-DELETE url would have file name at the end.
+On the server side, you should handle POST and DELETE requests.
+DELETE url would have the file name at the end.

 | Request            | Return
 | ---                | ---